deNBI/perunKeystoneAdapter/README.md

 It is recommended to configure and use a [DevStack](https://docs.openstack.org/devstack/latest/) installation to test all functionalities.

-In every case it is **not** recommended to use your production keystone/setup .
+In any case it is **not** recommended to use your production keystone/setup .

 ### Linting